 Purpose of a Predictive Validity Study

+What is predictive research?
 The purpose of a predictive validity study is to find out if another measurement is any good at predicting an outcome.
 If that other test or measurement is found to not be useful at predicting an outcome, then an organization, agency or company may want to look for a different metric or statistic that has high predictive validity.

 How a Predictive Validity Study Is Used

 Predictive validity studies are used to predict future behavior, explains Statistics How To.
 They may be applied to real-world or simulated situations.
 In the best of circumstances, they are done in a prospective manner.
 This means that they take a long time to complete.

 Examples of Predictive Validity Studies

 When a predictive validity study is conducted in the real world, it is done with a goal in mind.
-One example would be in college admissions offices.
+One example of predictive validity would be in college admissions offices.
 The admissions officer would look at a student’s high school grades and grade point average in order to predict the student’s success in college.
 Upon college graduation, the admissions team could review all of the data and find out if the people with good high school grades graduated from college on time and whether or not they earned high-grade point averages during their college studies.
 Admissions officers could also do this type of study with tests such as the Scholastic Aptitude Test (SAT).